bbardi-dev/user-auth-app/README.md

 ### -

-Credit goes to TomDoesTech on youtube for the original idea, architecture, etc.
+Credit goes to TomDoesTech on youtube for the original idea & architecture.